 Waste can be reclaimed as a resource—something of value, rather than something to discard—to reduce the use of raw materials and energy, thereby reducing emissions.
 The most advanced approaches move us toward a circular economy.

 Industry—especially heavy industry—presents some of the biggest challenges for reducing emissions to zero.
-For example, the manufacturing of concrete, a staple of modern construction, releases a great deal of carbon dioxide.
+For example, manufacturing concrete, a staple of modern construction, releases a great deal of carbon dioxide.
 A number of industrial processes, such as fabricating steel, require very high temperatures that, for now, rely on burning fossil fuels.
 This sector is likely to see critical new solutions in the years ahead.